Frosty271/ap-computer-science/readme.md

 ### Primes

-Takes an input number and determines whether it is prime or not using simple trial algorithm.
-In Java and Obj-C (iOS interface).
+Takes an input number and determines whether it is prime or not using simple trial algorithm.and Obj-C (iOS interface).